 The effect of OPN on cell proliferation was examined by culturing hPDL cells established from 3 different donors on plant-produced hOPN-coated surface compared to cell culture on gelatin-coated and commercial hOPN-coated surfaces.
 The cell number was determined by MTT assay after cultured for 1, 2 and 3 days.
-The results showed that all 3 lines of hPDL cells could attach and grew normally on all surfaces tested (Fig. 5) indicating that all materials tested had no cytotoxicity.
-However, cells cultured on 5 and 9 ng/ml of plant-produced hOPN grew significantly faster than 9 ng/ml of gelatin on day 2 and day 3.
+The results showed that all 3 lines of hPDL cells could attach and grew normally on all surfaces tested (Fig. 5) indicating that none of the materials tested cytotoxic.
+However, cells cultured on 5 and 9 ng/ml of plant-produced hOPN grew significantly faster than when cultured on 9 ng/ml of gelatin on day 2 and day 3.

 Plant-produced hOPN activates genes involved in bone regeneration.

 Cells were treated with 1, 5 and 9 ng/ml of plant-produced hOPN or 9 ng/ml commercial hOPN for 72 hours.
 The mRNA was extracted and tested for the expression of OSX, DMP1, and Wnt3a genes by qRT-PCR.
-Figure 6 shows the expression level of these genes compared to the cells culture on gelatin/commercial OPN 9 ng/ml.
+Figure 6 shows the expression level of these genes compared to cells cultured on gelatin with commercial OPN 9 ng/ml.
 The results from figure 6 indicated that commercial hOPN–coated surface could up-regulate the expression of OSX, DMP1, and Wnt3a.
-Interestingly, the mRNA expression of all these three genes in cells seeded on plant-produced hOPN were significantly higher than those found in cells seeded on either gelatin-coated or 9 ng/ml commercial hOPN-coated surfaces.
+Interestingly, the mRNA expression of these three genes in cells seeded on plant-produced hOPN were significantly higher than those found in cells seeded on either gelatin-coated or 9 ng/ml commercial hOPN-coated surfaces.

 Discussion

-In this study, we have demonstrated that the matrix protein hOPN could be synthesized in a functional state by tobacco leaves.
+In this study, we have demonstrated that functional matrix protein hOPN could be produced in N. benthamiana.
 The plant-produced hOPN was purified by Ni affinity chromatography and characterized by Western blot analysis and ELISA.
-Our results indicated that plant-produced hOPN contained the similar epitopes as the protein synthesized by mammalian cells as judged by the ability to be recognized by monoclonal anti-human OPN (Fig. 2B).
 The molecular weight of plant-produced hOPN was approximately 50 kDa, which is similar to that found in human tissue19,20.
-Interestingly, plant produced hOPN showed better biological function regarding osteogenic differentiation as compared to the same amount of recombinant hOPN from HEK cells (Fig. 6).
+Our results also indicated that plant-produced hOPN contained similar epitopes as the protein synthesized by mammalian cells as judged by the ability to be recognized by a monoclonal anti-human OPN (Fig. 2B).
+Interestingly, plant produced hOPN showed increased biological function regarding osteogenic differentiation as compared to the same amount of recombinant hOPN from HEK cells (Fig. 6).

-Recombinant hOPN was previously expressed in E. coli, which has no post-translational modification21-24.
-Although hOPN produced from E. coli showed activity on cell adhesion, proliferation and differentiation of osteoblast cells22, it has been shown that the post-translational modifications of recombinant hOPN affects the biological activities related to the regulation of cell adhesion regulation25, which is necessary for the bone regeneration.
+Recombinant hOPN was previously expressed in E. coli 21-24.
+Although hOPN produced from E. coli showed activity in cell adhesion, proliferation and differentiation of osteoblast cells22, it has been shown that the post-translational modifications of recombinant hOPN affects the biological activities related to the regulation of cell adhesion regulation25, which is necessary for bone regeneration.
 Therefore, a production platform that can provide effective post-translational modification is needed for recombinant hOPN production.

 This is the first study showing that plants can be used as a platform to produce hOPN.
-The geminiviral replicon system previously produced different proteins such as antibody26,27, antigens27, and immune complex28.
-In this study, the geminiviral vector was used to enhance the expression level for the transient expression, using only 3 days for the expression.
+The geminiviral replicon system has previously been used to produce different proteins such as antibody26,27, antigens27, and immune complex28.
+In this study, the geminiviral vector resulted in rapid transient expression - only 3 days after transfection.
 Although the expected mass of the unmodified hOPN protein is 33 kDa, posttranslational modifications increase the molecular weight to 45-75 kDa depending on conditions29.
 Our result showed that plant-produced hOPN is approximately 50 kDa (Fig. 2).
-It has been shown that OPN contains both N-linked and O-linked glycosylation sites30.
+OPN contains both N-linked and O-linked glycosylation sites30.
 Two N-glycan sites were found in OPN from bone, kidney tissues, macrophages, urinary stones and human milk31.
-Seven O-glycosylation regions were detected on hOPN, which occupied by highly heterogeneous O-glycans32.
-Previous study demonstrated that the O-glycosylation of hOPN regulated its biological activities and affected the phosphorylation status33.
+Seven O-glycosylation regions were detected on hOPN, which are occupied by highly heterogeneous O-glycans32.
+A previous study demonstrated that the O-glycosylation of hOPN regulated its biological activities and affected the phosphorylation status33,